darinz/PSL/13_recommender_system/07_deep_recommender_systems.md

 | **Interpretability** | High                 | Low                        |
 | **Cold Start**       | Poor                 | Better with features       |

+**Intuition**: This comparison shows the trade-offs:
+- **Linearity**: Traditional methods are like simple rules, NCF is like sophisticated reasoning
+- **Expressiveness**: Traditional methods can only capture simple patterns, NCF can learn complex relationships
+- **Parameters**: NCF has more parameters to learn, which means more capacity but also more risk of overfitting
+- **Training Time**: NCF takes longer to train because it's more complex
+- **Interpretability**: Traditional methods are easier to understand, NCF is more of a "black box"
+- **Cold Start**: NCF can handle new users/items better if you have additional features

 This detailed mathematical foundation provides the theoretical understanding needed to implement and optimize NCF models effectively.

 ## 13.7.3.
 Wide & Deep Learning